ljfa-ag/Elements-of-Harmony/README.md

 Elements of Harmony (very much WIP)
 =========
-This is going to be a magic themed Minecraft mod inspired by My Little Pony: Friendship is Magic.
+This was going to be a magic themed Minecraft mod inspired by My Little Pony: Friendship is Magic.
+It is suspended for the time being and might not ever be finished.